Jabaay/Touchy-Trickstar/README.md

 # Touchy-Trickstar
-This is the Embedded Design of a Fingerprint Scanner.
+This is Jiabei Gong's Embedded Design of a Fingerprint Scanner.
 The main goal is to build a prototype based on an Arduino Uno Rev3 board while implementing features as the project proceeds.

 ***************************************************************************************************